alissapajer/old-alissapajer.github.io/posts/2014-02-16-blueberrymuffins.markdown

 **Music:** [Korobeiniki](http://en.wikipedia.org/wiki/Korobeiniki) (aka *The Tetris Song*)

 Their tops cracked nicely, exposing blueberries within.
-The blueberry-to-dough ratio is very high, almost `1:1`.
-They are not particularly sweet, but this is balanced out by the copious blueberries.
+The blueberry-to-dough ratio is very high, almost `1:1`, and although the dough is not particularly sweet, the copious blueberries are.
 My only beef with these muffins is that their tops turned out a touch too brown.
 I've eaten two muffins while writing this post.
 Yum.